DIRECTOR OF HUMAN RESOURCES

 - Maintains competency in all organizational and departmental agency safety standards relevant to job performance.

-- Performs other duties as assigned or needed to meet the needs of the department/organization.
+- Performs other duties as assigned by the CEO or needed to meet the needs of the department/organization.

 - Recruiting – coordinates the recruiting process; prepares and/or assists with preparation of job postings; schedules and attends interviews, as necessary; conducts reference checking; and maintains job opening files for all hires.